AdamSchaible/MSU_Denver/CS 4050 Algorithms & Algorithm Analysis (Fall 2019)/Assignment 5 -  Graph/README.md

 **VERSION or DATE:** 11/27/2019

+**PROBLEMS THAT NEED ADDRESSING:** None

 **USER INSTRUCTIONS:**

 1) Install Java Development Kit (JDK) if you do not allready have Java Development Kit 8 or a latter version allready installed on your computer.
 For installation help see [Oracle's Java website](https://www.oracle.com/java/technologies/javase-downloads.html).

 2) Run the following commands in your terminal or command line in the directory containing this README file to run the program and if you need additional help doing this see [How to Compile and Run your First Java Program](https://beginnersbook.com/2013/05/first-java-program/).

-Example:

-javac HeaterApplication.java
+javac Graph.java
-java HeaterApplication
+java Graph

-**PROBLEMS THAT NEED ADDRESSING:** None

 **AUTHOR:** Adam Schaible